wemake-services/wemake-python-styleguide/README.md

 pip install wemake-python-styleguide
 ```

 ## Project status

+We are almost ready for our first public release.
-We are in early alpha.
-Use it on your own risk.
+Until, use it on your own risk.

+## What we are not

+We are here not to:

+1. To assume or check types, use `mypy` instead
+2. To reformat code, since we believe that developers should do that
+3. Suite everyone, this is *our* linter

 ## Contributing